Barbarescos Made by Bruno Giacosa

 since the 1960s.
 It was actually known as the Santo Stefano Farm

-when they bought it, along with the Castle.
+when the Stupinos bought it, along with the Castle (which is depicted at the

 - The very first vineyard-designated wine produced by Bruno Giacosa was the